githubuser0xFFFF/URSim_Install_Guides/README.md

 For proper network support ursim requires the perl script `/sbin/net-statistics`.
 I'm not a linux expert and I have no idea where this file comes from so I simply copied this file from the URSim Lubuntu 14.04 VM to my Ubuntu 16.04 installation.
+I added the file to the repository `src` folder so you can take it from there.
 After you have copied the file, you should make it executable:

 ```bash
 sudo chmod u=rwx,g=rx,o=rx /sbin/net-statistics